grs/qdr-examples/connected_deployments/README.md

 * create deployment, secret and route (using `qdr.yaml.a`, `qdr.yaml.b` or `qdr.yaml.local` as appropriate)

 This can all be done by running the `setup` script.
+NOTE: you will have to edit the yaml files to replace the hostname with something suitable for your environment.

 To verify: